This is Part 1 of a 3-part series of articles about how to plan your website.

 If you need more help with this step, please contact us for assistance.

 Once you have figured out the basic planning steps discussed so far, then the next step is to define who is your website’s target audience.

 You will want to know key information about your web site’s target audience, such as:

 - What your audience needs and wants

 - What kind of problems your audience has, or will have in the future

-- How they consume information
+- How they like to consume information

-- How they generally view themselves
+- How they generally tend to view themselves

 - Create a list of all the things you would like your website to be able to do for your business and for your customers.
 This could include things such as having restricted areas where customers can view their order details and resellers or affiliates can view or download private or confidential information, add a directory, forum, customer support helpdesk, etc.